openeventdata/PLOVER/README.md

 * **CAMEO-PLOV.txt**

    Translation table for CAMEO to PLOVER: this is still something of a draft but will get you started

-* **CAMEO.RCS.pdf**

-   CAMEO Religious Coding system (Mattias Heilke), pdf format

-* **CAMEO.RCS.tex**

-   CAMEO Religious Coding system, LaTeX source.
-This is formatted with sufficient consistency that it can easily be used as a sector dictionary.

-* **CAMEO.ECS.pdf**

-   CAMEO Ethnicity Coding system (Benjamin Bagozzi and Jay Yonamine), pdf format

-* **CAMEO.ECS.tex**

-   CAMEO Ethnicity Coding system, LaTeX source.
-This is formatted with sufficient consistency that it can easily be used as a sector dictionary.

 Acknowledgments
 ===============